tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

 4. Ensure that you select a region that instance mix is supported in.
 5. Be sure **Orchestration mode** is set to **Flexible**.
 6. In the **Size** section, click **Select up to 5 sizes (preview)** and the **Select a VM size** page appears.
 7. Use the size picker to select up to five VM sizes.
-Once you've selected your VM sizes, click the **Select** button at the bottom of the page to return to the scale set Basics tab.
+Once you selecte your VM sizes, click the **Select** button at the bottom of the page to return to the scale set Basics tab.
 8. In the **Allocation strategy (preview)** field, select your allocation strategy.
-9. When using the `Prioritized` allocation strategy, the **Rank size** section appears below the Allocation strategy section.
+9. Using the `Prioritized` allocation strategy, the **Rank size** section appears below the Allocation strategy section.
 Clicking on the bottom **Rank priority** brings up the prioritization blade, where you can adjust the priority of your VM sizes.
 10. You can specify other properties in subsequent tabs, or you can go to **Review + create** and select the **Create** button at the bottom of the page to start your instance mix scale set deployment.

 ### [Azure CLI](#tab/cli-1)
-Before using CLI commands with instance mix, please be sure you're using the correct CLI version.
+Before using CLI commands with instance mix, be sure you're using the correct CLI version.
 Make sure you're using version `2.66.0` or greater.

-You can use the following basic command to create a scale set using instance mix using the following command, which will default to using the `lowestPrice` allocation strategy:
+You can use the following basic command to create a scale set using instance mix, which defaults to using the `lowestPrice` allocation strategy:

 ```azurecli-interactive
 az vmss create \